 Civil Services

-Candidates can apply for the IPS and IAS job posts after clearing BBA.
-All candidates who want to apply for these posts will have to appear for UPSC CSE conducted by the Union Public Service Commission.
+You can apply for the IPS and IAS job posts after clearing the UPSC CSE exam conducted by the Union Public Service Commission.
 Since BBA graduates have studied administration during the three years of their degree, they are ideal candidates for these posts.
-Selection of the candidates for these posts will be done based on the Preliminary exam, Main Exam, and interview.
-Candidates will have to perform well in all three rounds to get selected.
-While appearing for the Main examination, candidates will have to choose an optional subject accordingly.
+Selection of the candidates for these posts will be made based on the Preliminary exam, Main Exam, and interview.
+You will have to perform well in all three rounds to get selected.
+While appearing for the Main examination, you must choose an optional subject accordingly.
 There is a list of optional subjects available for the candidates.
-Most of the candidates opt for Economics, Management, Commerce and Accountancy, Public Administration and Statistics, etc.
+Most of the candidates opt for Economics, Management, Commerce, Accountancy, Public Administration, and Statistics, etc.

 Police Sub-Inspector

-Candidates can also apply for the police sub-inspector post after completing their BBA.
-They will have to appear for an entrance test conducted by the SSC (Staff Selection Commission) to apply for this post.
+You can also apply for the police sub-inspector post after completing your BBA.
+You must appear for an entrance test conducted by the SSC (Staff Selection Commission) to apply for this post.
 It must be noted that only candidates of Indian nationality can apply for this job.
 The minimum height requirement is 157 cm for male candidates and 152 cm for female candidates.
-Selection will be done based on merit in the written test.
-Due to an increase in crime scenes and the consequent public concern, there is a growing demand for police officers in India.
+Selection will be made based on merit in the written test.
+Due to increased crime scenes and the consequent public concern, there is a growing demand for police officers in India.
 The position of police sub-inspector is not gazetted.

 Defence Services

-Candidates who are interested in serving their country by joining the armed forces can do so by joining the Indian Army, Indian Navy, Indian Airforce, Coast Guard, medical and engineering services, Judge Advocate General (JAG) Department, or the Education Corps.
-They must take either the CDS (Combined Defence Service) entrance exam or the SSC (Staff Selection Commission) entrance exam.
+If you are interested in serving your country by joining the armed forces, you can do so by joining the Indian Army, Indian Navy, Indian Air Force, Coast Guard, medical and engineering services, Judge Advocate General (JAG) Department, or the Education Corps.
+You must take either the CDS (Combined Defence Service) entrance exam or the SSC (Staff Selection Commission) entrance exam.
 Performance in the entrance exam will be taken into consideration when shortlisting the candidates.
-Defence entrance exams are conducted by the following organizations:
+Defense entrance exams are conducted by the following organizations:

 - Cantonment Board